 Written lab reports are a key component of the course.
-They are due at the beginning of the next lab.
-In a report, you demonstrate your ability to organize and interpret data, to draw inferences, and to communicate conclusions.
-Unless otherwise directed, each student must complete their own lab report individually.
+They are due a week after lab day, unless there is an intervening break or holiday.
+In a report, you demonstrate your ability to organize and interpret data, to draw inferences, and to communicate and defend conclusions.
+Unless otherwise specified, a lab group may submit a single report, to which all members contribute, for a lab.

 This briefly summarizes the investigation, including procedure and conclusions.